cornish/HPASubC/README.md

 **output_dir**: A folder to contain the downloaded JPEG images.
 It will be created if it does not exist.

+**workers**: The number of threads to use for downloading images.
+Optional.
+Defaults to 3.

 image_viewer.py
 --------------